tmax818/prework-intro-ask-a-question/README.md

 Part of learning anything new is struggling on your own.
 To a large extent, the struggle is the way forward.
 So you should keep in mind, when working on labs on Learn, that getting something wrong and being a little bit confused is all part of the process.
 Don’t feel you should be reaching out every time you hit a roadblock.

-However, when you’re truly stuck, when you’ve stared at your code for longer than is reasonable, or you’ve tried Googling for a solution with no luck, or a concept just completely eludes you and you need someone to walk you through it, then yes, absolutely, reach for the Ask a Question button and let the community help pull you up, help push you through the obstacle.
+However, when you’re truly stuck, when you’ve stared at your code for longer than is reasonable, or you’ve tried Googling for a solution with no luck, or a concept just completely eludes you and you need someone to walk you through it, then yes, absolutely, reach for the Ask a Question button and let the community help pull you up and help push you through the obstacle.

 ## Helping others